What is a marketing analyst?

 What opportunities are there for ongoing learning and professional development as a marketing analyst?

-Operating in the ever-evolving marketing field, they often have access to industry events, workshops, and webinars.
-The dynamic digital marketing landscape also offers abundant opportunities for self-guided learning and skill development.
+They often have access to industry events, workshops, and webinars.
+The digital marketing field also offers abundant opportunities for self-guided learning and skill development.

 What challenges do marketing analysts face day-to-day?